 Skipping Fish Boat School is taking the kayaking experience to the next level.
 In fact, the name of their business “Skipping Fish” was inspired by a kayak trip on the Ohio River.
 Melissa and her friend were on a sunrise paddle and noticed there were little silver fish jumping and swimming all around them.
 There were so many of them that morning that the water appeared to be alive.Melissa and her fellow paddler playfully named them “Silver Skipping fish.”
 Melissa later found out they weren’t too far off the mark…their dancing, silver friends were the Ohio River’s Skipjack fish.

 Skipping Fish Boat School has an appealing range of programs for adults and youths ages 13-18 years old.
 Adult classes are offered throughout the year and a variety of summer camps are offered to youths.
-Kimberley and Dennis commented that last year’s summer camp was a great success and that they felt privileged and excited to be instrumental in teaching young people a new skill that will empower them and ultimately get them outside and on the water.
+Melissa and Anthony commented that last year’s summer camp was a great success and that they felt privileged and excited to be instrumental in teaching young people a new skill that will empower them and ultimately get them outside and on the water.

 About the Owners

 Dennis Pidgeon grew up listening to stories about boats, weather and water.
 The Pidgeon men were longstanding navigational captains on the Great Lakes and the St. Lawrence Seaway.

 Dennis’s love of flyfishing and the pursuit of newer and more remote places to fish prompted him to build his first kayak.
 He has been building boats for 20 years now.

 He has paddled extensively on both the Atlantic and the Pacific coasts, the Great Lakes, throughout the Pacific Northwest and the Northwest Territories..
 He is a historian and he has an extensive knowledge of Ohio River history.